-The risk-weighted assets of CIMB Investment Bank are computed in accordance with the Standardised approach (SA approach) for Credit Risk and Market Risk and the Basic Indicator Approach for Operational Risk based on the Capital Adequacy Framework (Basel II - Risk-Weighted Assets), of which the latest revision was issued on 3 May 2019.
-The components of eligible regulatory capital are based on the Capital Adequacy Framework (Capital Components).
+The risk-weighted assets of CIMB Islamic Bank are computed in accordance with the Capital Adequacy Framework for Islamic Banks (Basel II - Risk-Weighted Assets), of which the latest revision was issued on 3 May 2019.
+The IRB Approach is applied for the major credit exposures.
+It prescribes two approaches, the F-IRB Approach and A-IRB Approach.
+The remaining credit exposures and Market Risk are on the Standardised Approach while Operational Risk is based on the Basic Indicator Approach.
+The components of eligible regulatory capital are based on the Capital Adequacy Framework for Islamic Banks (Capital Components).